WireCell/wire-cell-docs/docs/install/install.md

 [TOC]

-# Prerequisites
+# Installation of prerequisites
-Some external packages are required as described in this section.

-## Automated installation

 It is recommended to use the automated installation method to install the required externals.
 Follow the directions in [Install Externals](external.md) and come back here after setting up your user environment.

-## Manual installation

-You may provide the external packages yourself.
+However, you may instead provide the external packages yourself.
 The definitive list of required packages, their versions and build details are kept in wire-cell-externals worch.cfg file.
 Refer to that for the most up-to-date information on what software is needed.
 In summary you will need:

 * ROOT v6
 * Python 2.7